 As a Certified Divorce Financial Analyst®, I am trained in the tax and long-term financial consequences of decisions specific to divorce.
 Learn more about how I can help you navigate the complicated financial issues you’re facing in your divorce.

 It can be overwhelming and lonely to suddenly be the sole person in charge of your finances, even for women who are financially savvy.
-Whether you’re newly single due to divorce or being widowed, I can help you get a handle on your finances and serve as a trusted guide through your transition.
+Whether you’re newly single due to divorce or being widowed, I can help you get a handle on your finances and serve as a trusted guide through this transition.

 I can work with you on creating and implementing a financial wellness program for your employees.
 I am also available to speak to groups on a wide range of topics of financial literacy, and can tailor my presentation to the needs of a specific audience.

 What Can Financial Coaching Do For You?